 The fort is saved, hip hip hooray!
 That’s also a recurring theme in these shorts – a bunch of random Pokemon coming together to solve a problem and fix stuff.

-Pikachu realizes what time it is, and he and the Pichu Bros help him get back to the building by rolling in a tire.
+Pikachu realizes what time it is, and he and the Pichu Bros. head off to get back to the building by rolling in a tire.
 On the way, they run over Meowth.

 The owner of this place has no qualms with a giant snake made of rocks being in what looks like a very nice dining room?
 Okay.